wind-whispered/NumOptimizationkit/README.md

-# Convex Optimization for Mathematica
+# CvxOptKit

-A Wolfram Mathematica package developed for Convex Optimization
+CvxOptKit is a Wolfram Mathematica package that is developed for Convex Optimization